owgee/niafaker/README.md

 # NiaFaker

 NiaFaker is a Python package that generates fake data localized for African contexts.
-It can generate names, emails, phone numbers, addresses, cities, and countries.
+It can generate names, emails, phone numbers, addresses, cities, and all African countries.

 ## Installation